mpaulacaldas/notes/R/cr-erum2018.md

 This workshop presented best practices for creating packages (e.g. documentation, testing, continuous integration) and tools for automating the package-creating process.
 We mainly worked with the `devtools`, `usethis` and `testthat` packages.

 I thought this was an excellent training because it gave a nice overview of a lot of topics that are generally covered in very specialised (and sometimes outdated) blogs.
-Although no previous package-building experience was required to attend the workshop, I think tutorial could have been very difficult to follow for someone with zero experience.
+Although no previous package-building experience was required to attend the workshop, I think the tutorial could have been very difficult to follow for a complete beginner.

 The (excellent) slides presented in the tutorial are available at [this Github repo](https://github.com/ColinFay/erum2018).